 Dr. Farida Allaghi

 Dr. Allaghi represents H.R.H.
-Prince Talal bin Abdul Aziz al Saud on The Mentor Foundation Board of Trustees.
+Prince Turki Bin Talal Bin Abdul Aziz al Saud on The Mentor Foundation Board of Trustees.
 She is a Libyan national and resident of the USA with a Ph.D. in sociology, planning, and development from Colorado State University (1980).
-Dr. Allaghi also works as Senior Adviser to H.R.H.
-Prince Talal bin Abdul Aziz al Saud, President of the Arab Gulf Programme for the United Nation Development Organizations, and freelance regional and international consultant in the areas of civil society, human rights, democracy, public policy and advocacy, women’s issues, youth and children.
+Dr. Allaghi has also worked as Senior Adviser to the President of the Arab Gulf Programme for the United Nation Development Organizations, and freelance regional and international consultant in the areas of civil society, human rights, democracy, public policy and advocacy, women’s issues, youth and children.

 Countess Bettina Bernadotte